Senior Leadership

 About Me

-Talofa lava, my name is Krystal Sheck and I hail from the Pacific Islands of Samoa.
+Talofa lava, my name is Krystal Woodard and I hail from the Pacific Islands of Samoa.
 This is my fourth year teaching at Homai Primary School and I’m currently a year 4 teacher.
 My philosophy of education is that all children are unique and must have a stimulating educational environment where they can grow physically, mentally, emotionally, and socially.
 It is my desire to create this type of atmosphere where students can meet their full potential.
 I’m excited for the learning and growth we will encounter this year and I look forward to our learning journey together.

 Anne Forsyth